-I used to want to feel the pain from consuming, like an emaciated lion viewing a life-saving meal, peacefully sipping from a pond, unaware of the hunger, survival, desperation of the creature lurking behind him, ready to pounce.
+I used to want to feel the pain from consuming, like an emaciated lion viewing a life-saving meal, watching it peacefully sip from a pond, unaware of the hunger, survival, desperation of the creature lurking behind him, ready to pounce.

 Ready to pounce, without the energy to kill, weakened by days of walking aimlessly after a one-on-one battle with the new kid in town, the one that takes the pride by force, murders the cubs of the females so there are no complications, he’s free to force himself on them while they’re still mourning the loss of their blood.